sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 This will increase the likelihood a sarcophagus can be exhumed once an embalmer has failed to attest.

 **Transfer Archaeologist Rights and Responsibilities**
-1. If an archaeologist wants/needs to shut down their service, we want to allow them the opportunity to transfer their R&R for any sarcophagi they are assigned to
+1. If an archaeologist wants/needs to shut down their service, they should be able to transfer their R&R for any sarcophagi they are assigned to
 2. By allowing these transfers, this will increase the likelihood a sarcophagus can be exhumed even if the original archaeologist cannot fulfill their duties on a sarcophagus

 Reference this [diagram](transfer-sarcophagus-rights-and-responsibilities.md) to understand mechanisms of this update.

-We will need a way for archaeologists to view sarcophagi available for transferring, and a way to signal that they are open to accept transfers.
+There will need to be a way for archaeologists to view sarcophagi available for transferring, and a way to signal that they are open to accept transfers.

 **Archaeologist Service Upgrades**
-1. The new service will be written in NodeJS, as we feel the JS ecosystem has more robust tooling and a large set of developers.
+1. The new service will be written in NodeJS, as the JS ecosystem has robust tooling and a large set of developers.
-2. We will be using a peer-to-peer network for archaeologists.
-We are proceeding with [libp2p](https://libp2p.io) (specifically the javascript implementation), as the framework for implementing the p2p network
+2. Archaeologists will no longer use http for communication, and will instead be using a peer-to-peer network. [libp2p](https://libp2p.io) (specifically the javascript implementation), is the framework chosen for implementing the p2p network
 - Any communication that happens between embalmers->archaeologists or archaeologists->archaeologists will take place over libp2p.
-In current implementation http was used for communication.
 - This will allow for simpler setup of the archaeologist service, since no http server or domain will be required
-3. The setup of the archaeologist service will be more streamlined and automated
+3. The setup of the archaeologist service will be streamlined and automated
-- We want to simplify the setup process to lower the barrier to entry for archaeologists to join the network
+- The process should be simplified to lower the barrier to entry for archaeologists to join the network

+**Static Archaeologist Fees per Sarcophagus**
+1. Once a Sarcophagus is created, the digging fees and bounty will be "locked" for the duration of the Sarcophagus
+- Previously, an archaeologist could change their fees between re-wrappings.
+This is not ideal, as the archaeologist could spike their fees between rewrappings, leading to the embalmer not wanting to rewrap

 **Sarcophagus NFT**
-One update we are considering adding, pending extra research:
+One update that is being considered, pending extra research:
 1. Each sarcophagus can have NFTs minted for each archaeologist assigned to the sarcophagus.
 1. The owner of this NFT will be the address that is paid for performing archaeologist duties (digging fees & bounty).

+**Web Application**
+The web application will have upgraded functionality on the front-end:
+1. Ability to select multiple archaeologists
+2. Updated arweave upload functionality to support retries
+3. Various other improvements / bug fixes

 ### Test Plan